Please click here to go to the new location.

 - There is a significant need for rehabilitation of the housing stock and utilities.

 The WECAN Citizens Master Plan was adopted by City Council on January 22, 2008.

-The draft Haywood Road Vision Plan is now ready for review.
+The adopted Haywood Road Vision Plan is available here.
 This multi-year effort focused on the 2.5 mile stretch of Haywood Road from the French Broad River to Patton Avenue.
 The plan has been a cooperative effort of residents, business and property owners and City staff that prepared the groundwork for 6 community identified priorities: